12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 12 wonder benefits of eating onion

 1. Reduces the risk of cancer: In many types of research, it has been shown that eating onion helps to prevent stomach and colorectal cancers.
-As per a study in the Asia Pacific Journal of Clinical Oncology wherein it has been found that the eating of onion reduces the risk of cancer up to 80%.
+A study in the Asia Pacific Journal of Clinical Oncology has found that eating onion reduces the risk of cancer by up to 80%.
 Onions also contain antioxidants, organosulphur, and quercetin, which prevents cancer too.

-3. Bad cholesterol: The eating of raw onion helps to lowers the production of LDL (bad cholesterol) thereby helps in heart health and its efficiency.
+3. Bad cholesterol: The eating of raw onion helps to lower the production of LDL (bad cholesterol) thereby helping in heart health and its efficiency.

 4. Cure fever: A mixture of honey and onion helps to cure fever, common cold, and allergies.